Laura Ingraham: Biden Wants to Keep Everything Closed 'Forever' (Video)

 Stop me if you’re heard this one before.
-Laura Ingraham, who once made what looked exactly like a Nazi salute at the Republican National Convention, opened her show on Fox News Friday night with a rant that dismissed the dangers of the ongoing COVID-19 pandemic and claimed that Dr. Anthony Fauci and President Joe Biden are teaming up to “keep us under their thumbs for as long as possible.”
+Laura Ingraham opened her show on Fox News Friday night with a rant that dismissed the dangers of the ongoing COVID-19 pandemic and claimed that Dr. Anthony Fauci and President Joe Biden are teaming up to “keep us under their thumbs for as long as possible.”

 The death toll from COVID-19 in the United States will reach 500,000 within the next week.
-And Donald Trump was president when most of those deaths occurred.
+And Donald Trump was president when most of those deaths occurred — and repeatedly downplayed the severity of the crisis.
 The case and death rate has fallen steadily since Biden took office.

 Yet the tenor among the Fox News stable of “opinion hosts” has remained the same, as Ingraham, Sean Hannity and Tucker Carlson have opposed any meaningful measures for containing the pandemic since the very beginning and have maintained that stance throughout.
 So keep that in mind as you read this.